 Alternative 2 will restore 1.00-acre of wetlands in the Mariposa Grove.
 Construction activities would result in adverse impacts on 0.37- acre of wetlands.
 The 0.37- acre of wetlands lost will be compensated with the ecological restoration of 1.00-acre of high-value wetlands to be restored in the core of the Mariposa Grove.
-The remaining 0.63-acre of wetland restored in the Grove will serve as compensation for 0.6-acre of impact to wetlands created by a project, separate from this one, which involved filling 0.6-acre of wetland for the construction of kiosks near the south entrance.
+The remaining 0.63-acre of wetland restored in the Grove will serve as compensation for 0.6-acre of impact to wetlands created by a separate project, already approved and in progress, which involves filling 0.6-acre of wetland for the construction of kiosks near the south entrance.